TooTallNate/node-applescript/README.md

 node-applescript
 ================

-A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object.
+A high-level way to execute AppleScript code through Node.js, and retrieve the result as a native JavaScript object.
 Underneath the hood, this module is just a simple wrapper around the macOS `osascript` command.